DinhThienPhuc/project-euler/README.md

 }
 ```

-- This repo just shows one in many solutions to solve the problem.
+- This repo shows my solution to solve the problem and recommended Project Euler solution.
 - Any additional approach will be welcome, discussed and improved.